 Copy code from an example — This is the simplest exercise.
 To complete it, you need to enter the Java code in the bottom window exactly as it appears in the top window.

 Write a program — These are the most important exercises in the course.
 These can vary greatly in their complexity: all the way from short and simple tasks to puzzlers that will really put your brain to work...
 You can start working on any task marked as "Available".
 To start one, just click the "Open" button on the task description.

 This will open the Web IDE.
 The first tab contains the task conditions.
 The second tab is where you type your code.
-You will find the project tree (more on this later) on the left.

 To check if you've successfully completed the task, you'll need to click the "Verify" button.
 This will send your program to our servers for verification and then show you the results.